khaptonstall/ios-my-coordinates/README.md

 My Coordinates will initially center on your current location but allows you to long press anywhere to place a marker and get a new latitude and longitude.

+## To Use My Coordinates
+1. Download and unzip
+2. Move to `ios-my-coordinates-master/My\ Coordinates/`
+3. Run `pod update` to download the Google Maps SDK
+4. Run the `.xcworkspace` Xcode file

 ## Screen Shots
 <img src="https://raw.github.com/khaptonstall/ios-my-coordinates/master/Screens/Screen1.PNG" width="180" />